amittell/obsidian-slack-formatter/README.md

 - **Plugin Not Loading**:
   Restart Obsidian and ensure you have placed `main.js` and `manifest.json` in the correct folder, then enable under **Settings → Community Plugins**.
 - **Formatting Issues**:
-  Check Obsidian’s console (`Ctrl+Shift+I` or `Cmd+Opt+I`) for errors.
+  Check Obsidian's console (`Ctrl+Shift+I` or `Cmd+Opt+I`) for errors.
 - **Clipboard Permissions**:
-  If you see an error about “Clipboard API not available,” ensure Obsidian has permission to read your clipboard.
+  If you see an error about "Clipboard API not available," ensure Obsidian has permission to read your clipboard.
 - **Truncated Pasting**:
   If you pasted an extremely large Slack log, the plugin truncates after the configured **Max lines**.
 Increase the limit in **Settings** if needed.